MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 Support for multiple **raw** outputs will be added in subsequent releases.

-If you want to use multiple output sets, one possible workaround is to do multiple calls of the stored procedure and then send the result sets back to [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] by using ODBC.
+If you want to use multiple output sets, one possible workaround is to do multiple calls of the stored procedure and send the result sets back to [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] by using ODBC.

 You can return parameter values along with the results of the stored procedure simply by adding the OUTPUT keyword.
 For more information, see [Returning Data by Using OUTPUT Parameters](https://technet.microsoft.com/library/ms187004.aspx).

 ### Loss of precision

-Because [!INCLUDE[tsql](../includes/tsql-md.md)] and R support a variety of data types, numeric data types can suffer a loss of precision during the conversion.
+Because [!INCLUDE[tsql](../includes/tsql-md.md)] and R support various data types, numeric data types can suffer loss of precision during conversion.

 For more information about implicit data-type conversion, see [Working with R data types](r/r-libraries-and-data-types.md).

-### Variable scoping error (*The sample data set for the analysis has no variables*) when you use the transformFunc parameter
+### Variable scoping error when you use the transformFunc parameter: *The sample data set for the analysis has no variables*

-To transform the data while you are modeling it, you can pass a *transformFunc* argument in a function such as `rxLinmod` or `rxLogit`.
+To transform the data while you are modeling, you can pass a *transformFunc* argument in a function such as `rxLinmod` or `rxLogit`.
 However, nested function calls can lead to scoping errors in the SQL Server compute context, even if the calls work correctly in the local compute context.

 For example, assume that you have defined two functions, `f` and `g`, in your local global environment, and `g` calls `f`.
 In distributed or remote calls involving `g`, the call to `g` might fail because `f` cannot be found, even if you have passed both `f` and `g` to the remote call.

-If you encounter this problem, you can work around the issue by embedding the definition of `f` inside your definition of `g`, anywhere that `g` would ordinarily call `f`.
+If you encounter this problem, you can work around the issue by embedding the definition of `f` inside your definition of `g`, anywhere before `g` would ordinarily call `f`.

 For example: